Privacy Policy

 15. Changes to this Policy

 We may update this Policy from time to time.
-We will post the updated version on our website and update the “Last updated” date.
+We will post the updated version on our website and update the "Last updated" date.
+For material changes, we will take reasonable steps to notify you directly where we hold your contact details.

 © Clarixa.ai.
 All rights reserved.